 Then they have a physical distributor as well and there are three big distributors in USA.
 If you buy off the group contracts, say you pay 10 bucks and then the distributors will mark up that 10 bucks by around 3% to distribute it, and then you will pay the resulting price.
 Or you can buy the same thing directly from the distributor at a totally different price.
 So we ran an RFP where we went out to the three big distributors directly, and then we went out to four GPOs.
 Those GPOs then would mix and match with the three distributors for the distribution element.
 Rather than ask the three distributors to bid on all 4,600 items that we went out with a market basket on 150 items.

-Due to the complexity, we did not use the Market Dojo advance lots functionality for this, as we were unable to figure out how to make it work!
-Everything else on that project, we did through Market Dojo, they all submitted their spreadsheets, we did all the communication, the qualification surveys using the questionnaire etc., etc, through Market Dojo.
+Due to the complexity, we did not use the Sourcing Dojo advance lots functionality for this, as we were unable to figure out how to make it work!
+Everything else on that project, we did through Sourcing Dojo, they all submitted their spreadsheets, we did all the communication, the qualification surveys using the questionnaire etc., etc, through Sourcing Dojo.

 And then I also did powdered limestone, which is used in mines.
 I did carbon brushes, which are replacement items when you’re rebuilding motors, The client spent $1million on those.